plexescor/HPR/README.md

 <p align="center">
   <em>"HPR is an excellent tool for time management on Linux!
 It far outweighs any other option available and is developing very quickly!
 I highly recommend it!"</em><br/>
-  <sub>— <a href="https://github.com/dotsupershow">@dotsupershow</a>, Niri user</sub>
+  <sub>-- <a href="https://github.com/dotsupershow">@dotsupershow</a>, Niri user</sub>
 </p>

 ---

 > [!IMPORTANT]
 > **HPR is fully free and open source.**
-> Every feature — current and future — is available to everyone at no cost.
+> Every feature -- current and future -- is available to everyone at no cost.
 If HPR saves you time or you want to support continued development, a Ko-fi donation goes a long way.

 ---